This chapter was added to the APPP in April 2020.

 - provide appropriate communications to all involved, using the range of communication methods and formats needed to reach different people and communities;

-- be transparent and have a clear justification when it is decided to treat a person or group in a different manner than others, that which shows why it is fair to do so.
+- be transparent and have a clear justification when it is decided to treat a person or group in a different manner than others, which shows why it is fair to do so.

 Where appropriate, the above should be considered alongside relevant equalities-related legal and policy frameworks that will inform inclusive decision-making by ensuring that specific barriers to service use are minimised for those who may be or become disadvantaged as the outbreak develops.